 Discover the career path of Howard Lutnick, from the first major opportunity to industry-changing achievements.

-In 1983, Howard Lutnick was hired at Cantor Fitzgerald, where he was mentored by the firm's founder, B. Gerald Cantor.
+In 1983, Howard Lutnick was hired at Cantor Fitzgerald by B. Gerald Cantor.

-In December 1990, Howard Lutnick was appointed as Cantor's successor in the event of his death.
+By December 1990, Lutnick was appointed Cantor's successor in the event of his death.

-In 1990, Lutnick became the president and chief executive officer of Cantor Fitzgerald.
+In 1990, Lutnick became president and chief executive of Cantor Fitzgerald.

 In 1991, after a failed attempt by Cantor Fitzgerald's president to oust him, Lutnick became the firm's chief executive and president.

-In 1996, Howard Lutnick was appointed as the chairman of Cantor Fitzgerald after Cantor's death.
-He then invested in technology, founding the eSpeed electronic trading platform.
+In 1996, Howard Lutnick was appointed chairman of Cantor Fitzgerald after Cantor's death.

-In September 1998, Cantor Fitzgerald began electronic trading for futures contracts on Treasury bonds and notes and invested in developing eSpeed.
+In September 1998, Cantor Fitzgerald began electronic trading for futures contracts on Treasury bonds and notes, developing eSpeed, an electronic trading platform.

 By September 2001, eSpeed had created four dozen marketplaces, including TradeSpark, an exchange for natural gas and electricity.